Privacy & Terms

 We will use your information to respond to you regarding the reason you contacted us.

 Unless you ask us not to, we may contact you via email in the future to tell you about new products or services or changes to this Policy.
+In this regard, we process your personal information to carry-out our legitimate business interests.

 Metabolon may also collect or receive information about how individuals access the Site.
 This information may include internet protocol (IP) addresses (or the DNS name associated with it) of the individual’s device, the web sites the user visited immediately prior to and upon exiting this Site, and the browser software the individual is using to access the Site.
-This information is used in to administer our systems and the Site, and to make improvements to and protect the Site.
+This information is used to administer our systems and the Site, and to make improvements to and protect the Site.

 1.3 Information Collected Automatically When You Use Our Products